MikroElektronika/mikrosdk_click_v2/clicks/digipot6/README.md

 \mainpage Main Page

 ---
-# DIGI POT 6 click
+# DIGI POT 6 Click

 DIGI POT 6 Click features the MCP41HVX1 family of devices which have dual power rails (analog and digital).
 The analog power rail allows high voltage on the resistor network terminal pins.